Dr. Ellison’s Lab

 COVID-19 & Cognitive Outcomes

-Study goals: to understand the effect(s) of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) “long COVID syndrome”, better known as Coronavirus Disease 2019 or COVID-19 “long haulers” and its potential impact on cognitive functioning in a diverse adult community sample
+Study goals: to understand the effect(s) of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) “long COVID syndrome”, better known as Coronavirus Disease 2019 or COVID-19 “long haulers” and its potential impact on cognitive functioning in a diverse adult community sample; both in English and Spanish.

-Study goals: to pilot a new adaptation of Motivationally Enhanced Compensatory Cognitive Training for Mild Cognitive Impairment (ME-CCT-MCI; Huckans et al., 2013) that integrates components from the Race Based Stress and Empowerment (RBSE) group (Carlson et al., 2018) for an increased focus on race-based stress and discrimination for racial minority older adults
+Study goals: to pilot a new adaptation of Motivationally Enhanced Compensatory Cognitive Training for Mild Cognitive Impairment (ME-CCT-MCI; Huckans et al., 2013) that integrates components from the Race Based Stress and Empowerment (RBSE) group (Carlson et al., 2018) for an increased focus on race-based stress and discrimination for racial minority older adults.
+We hope to then conduct a RCT with the original CCT-MCI-ME intervention.

 Executive Functioning, Emotion Regulation, & Challenging Sociopolitical Conversations

-Study goals: to empirically test potential short-term, low-effort interventions on increasing empathetic understanding to diverse viewpoints.
-The study also explores the role of executive functioning (through objective neuropsychological testing), and the process of staying emotionally regulated during challenging social/political conversations
+Study goals: to empirically test potential short-term, low-effort online interventions on increasing empathetic understanding to diverse viewpoints.
+The study also explores the role of executive functioning (through objective neuropsychological testing), and the process of staying emotionally regulated during challenging social/political conversations.

 Research Lab Collaborations